v2saumb/conferencecentral/README.md

 ### unregisterFromConference(self, request):
 Register user for selected conference.

-    * REQUEST - CONF_GET_REQUEST -  VoidMessage and websafeConferenceKey for getting  conference
+    * REQUEST - CONF_GET_REQUEST -  VoidMessage and webSafeConfKey for getting  conference
 	* RESPONSE - BooleanMessage with flag if the operation was successful or not
-	* PATH - 'conference/unregister/{websafeConferenceKey}'
+	* PATH - 'conference/unregister/{webSafeConfKey}'
     * METHOD_TYPE - POST

 ---